 Interesting facts about the biceps brachii muscle

-- The most important function of the biceps brachii is it allows us to lift and carry objects and not pull the shoulder joint apart.
+- The most important function of the biceps brachii is it allows us to lift and carry objects without pulling the shoulder joint apart.

 - Violinists and cellists often develop trigger points in the biceps.

 Clinical diagnoses to which the biceps brachii muscle symptoms may contribute: